Lordrenki/RH-Trader/README.md

 ## Features
 - Slash commands for stock, offers, requests, search, contact, profile, trades, leaderboards, and wishlists.
+- Slash command autocomplete for stock and wishlist additions powered by the ARDB catalog.
 - SQLite persistence via `aiosqlite` to store user inventories, ratings, and wishlists.
 - Permission-aware profile/stock viewing when targeting other users.
 - Emoji-enhanced embeds for friendly UX and clear feedback.